loevlie/cp2k_helper/README.md

 **TODO:**
 Add optional information to the csv file on the following
 1. Functional
+2. Did the calculation converge? (this one is important/useful)
-2. Convergence criteria
+3. Convergence criteria
-3. Atomic composition
+4. Atomic composition
-4. Etc. (if anyone has other information they think would be useful please add it to this list)
+5. Etc. (if anyone has other information they think would be useful please add it to this list)

 # Contribute to cp2k helper